hixio-mh/node-red-contrib-email/README.md

 <a href="http://nodered.org" target="_new">Node-RED</a> nodes to send and receive simple emails.

-**Note** : This is the same node as was in the core of Node-RED.
-As of v0.10.8 it will be installed from here instead.
+This is a fork from node-red-node-contrib.
+It gives some more options

 Pre-requisite
 -------------